 Prior to dispatch the modules are leakage tested and connected to the control system for debugging and checking the basic automatic functions.

 The control system is constructed and programmed for a large number of components and in most cases it only needs to be configured for the given plant.
 Customised systems composed of high quality modules can thus be supplied at short notice, and the commissioning work is greatly reduced – saving time and money for the Client.

 ScandeNOx offers the full range of mechanical and electronic equipment required for a complete SNCR system, as well as any assistance our Clients might desire – from initial studies to the final staff training.
 We can even help with civil design and authority approvals.

-ScandeNOx’s SNCR expert has almost 30 years of experience with deNOx technology and has developed the prototype SNCR systems for the most prominent players in the Danish producers of power plants, cement plants and Waste-to-Energy plants - besides conducting numerous SNCR test, installation and optimisation projects on such systems as well as industrial boilers and process plants.
+ScandeNOx’s SNCR expert has more than 35 years of experience with deNOx technology and has developed the prototype SNCR systems for the most prominent players in the Danish producers of power plants, cement plants and Waste-to-Energy plants - besides conducting numerous SNCR test, installation and optimisation projects on such systems as well as industrial boilers and process plants.

 For storage of solutions of urea or ammonia, ScandeNOx offers double- or single walled, horizontal or vertical non-pressurised vessels constructed from steel or FRP (fibre reinforced polyester) – complete with all necessary valves and instruments.
 The tanks are equipped to return displaced vapours to the road tanker during filling so that odour problems are completely avoided.

 ScandeNOx offers all necessary pumping equipment for storage tank filling, tank to tank transfer and pressurising the reduction chemical for the dosing equipment.
 High quality Grundfos pumps are used, mounted in skids with all necessary valves and instruments for operation and service.